cronkitedata/cronkite-docs/docs/foia/public-records-outside-in.md

 * What agency is responsible for them -- is it the state or a county?
 Which department?
 Which part of the department?
 You'll do that by browsing their website, looking at their budgets and searching for any audits or inspector general reports that describe the process.
 You may also want to call the legislative staff of the committees in the State Legislature that oversee the program that collects the records.

 * What is and isn't public from those records?
+This has nothing to do with what is published on their websites, or whether it has personally identifiable information.
 Don't just take what they say -- instead, study the law and determine if you have a right to some portion of the records.

 * NOW you can call the agency and ask how you go about getting the records -- you should ask for them by name, and make sure you are talking to the right person.
+Usually, you'll want to call and ask informally before ever submitting a public records request.
+They might just give it to you, or have something very close to what you want without one.